-To learn more about Providence College as a Catholic and Dominican institution, please visit the web site at: www.providence.edu/Mission+Ministry/.
-The Department of Human Resources promotes and supports respect for the individual contributions of each staff member, open communication among the community, the sharing of information and ideas, and cooperation and teamwork.
-Together, all at Providence College can support and advance the Mission and help to maintain the College as an outstanding institution of higher learning.
+The Office of Human Resources promotes and supports respect for the individual contributions of each staff member, open communication among diverse members of the community, the sharing of information and ideas, and cooperation and teamwork.
+Together, all at Providence College can support and advance the mission and help to maintain the College as an outstanding institution of higher learning.

-The members of the Department of Human Resources are available to counsel and advise employees and supervisors; to explain College policies and procedures; to encourage and support creativity, productivity, and career advancement; and to offer assistance in mediation of conflict resolution and/or management issues.
+The members of the Office of Human Resources are available to counsel and advise employees and supervisors; to explain College policies and procedures; to encourage and support creativity, productivity, and career advancement; and to offer assistance in mediation of conflict resolution and/or management issues.

-To learn more about the Department of Human Resources and the services and benefits available to employees of the College, please visit the web site at: www.providence.edu/Human+Resources/.
+To learn more about the Office of Human Resources and the services and benefits available to employees of the College, visit: https://human-resources.providence.edu/